-Electrolytes help regulate fluid levels in your body as well as help transmit nerve signals.
-Why is this important to know?
-While you’re out drinking all night to bring in the new year, you’re simultaneously losing a ton of electrolytes, which is one of the reasons your head is pounding and your body is aching.
-Your body is yearning for hydration.
+Electrolytes help regulate fluid levels in your body, and since drinking can affect electrolytes and hydration, two of the reasons your head is pounding and your body is aching.
 When your body undergoes massive dehydration, one of the best ways to combat it is with a sports drink like Gatorade.
 Gatorade has a ton of electrolytes, which helps replenish your hydration levels back to homeostasis.
-The sodium in the Gatorade can also help with that nasty feeling of lethargy the hangover brings.
-Don’t over-do Gatorade though.
-Gatorade has a lot of sugar in it, and if you drink too much, you’ll probably start to upset your stomach.
-Best to pair a 32-ounce Gatorade with plenty of water.
+The sodium in the Gatorade can also help with that nasty feeling of lethargy that hangover brings.
+However, don’t over-do it with Gatorade consumption, as most flavors have lots of sugar and sodium.
+Best to pair it with plenty of water.

 Coconut water can be a lifesaver, and many hungover millennials swear by its healing, hangover-curing properties.
 And they may be on to something.
 What sets coconut water apart from other hydration methods?
 Potassium.
 Potassium is an electrolyte that can help with muscle cramping and weakness while rehydrating your body.
-Coconut milk has a unique flavor, and some coconut water has little pieces of coconut pulp floating around in it, which can turn some people off.
+Coconut has a unique flavor, and some coconut water has little pieces of the pulp floating around in it, which can turn some people off.
 If you enjoy the taste and don’t mind some floaties in your water, coconut water can be a godsend.

 V8 and Saltine Crackers

 This extreme hangover cure has been touted by social media celebrities and influencers.
 Companies are popping up in big cities like Los Angeles, Las Vegas and New York City to cater to a young, hungover customer base.
 These companies will deliver and hook you up to an IV bag that contains whatever cocktail of rehabilitating ingredients you need to get back on your feet.
 Generally, the fluids are a saline solution that provides specific nutrients straight to your bloodstream where they can be quickly and efficiently absorbed.
-This will rehydrate the body and stimulate your digestive and metabolic systems to begin processing out the alcohol and give you more energy.
+This is said to rehydrate the body and stimulate your digestive and metabolic systems to begin processing out the alcohol and give you more energy.
 These bags cost a pretty penny though.